smorrrs/Desperados-III-Resources/level_guide.md

 ## New Orleans
-You typically need to get the right letter, meetup, then examine the desk in the locked shed to beat the level.
+The normal sequence needed is to get the correct letter, meetup, then examine the desk in the locked shed to beat the level.

 The letter you need is randomly assigned to one of the 3 targets upon loading the level.
 Reloading a save even at the very beginning of the level won't reset who has it.
-You can tell if you have the right letter by the dialogue played.
+You can tell if you have collected the correct letter by the dialogue played.

 Different lines of dialogue play based on which character grabs a letter, enter the shed, and examine the desk.
-These lines are different lengths and presumably affect how soon the level ends.
+These lines are very similar length though.

 The letter and meetup can be skipped by using the out-of-bounds glitch to run straight to the shed desk with a controller.